jegorRegularUser/mafia/README.md

 # Mafia game
 it is simple mafia game on react.\
 there is at least 5 gamers.\
-this app have all parts of original mafia.
+this app have all parts of original mafia.\
+there is also a host of this app https://jegorsmafia.vercel.app
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).